Altszy/key-system/key system/server/README.txt

 for that i suggest a package called bcrypt (https://www.npmjs.com/package/bcrypt)

-If you do decide to publish an exploit using this key system code credits aren't required but would be appreciated
+If you do decide to publish anything using this key system code credits aren't required but would be appreciated

 Created by kyron (https://wearedevs.net/profile?uid=69305)